 Ice, wind and weather dictate life in Antarctica, just as they dictate our route and our landings.
 As such, we determine our landings as our adventure progresses.
-Unforgettable Moment: Where conditions allow, we go ashore on naturalist-led expeditions by versatile landing crafts to explore such sites as Cuverville Island, Half Moon Island, Neko Harbor, and Deception Island, to better experience the otherworldly wildlife and landscapes found here.
+Where conditions allow, we go ashore on naturalist-led expeditions by versatile landing crafts to explore such sites as Cuverville Island, Half Moon Island, Neko Harbor, and Deception Island, to better experience the otherworldly wildlife and landscapes found here.
 One thing is certain: no matter which of these magnificent spots we explore, your team of onboard naturalists will help you view the nature and beauty of Antarctica as never before.
 With an open mind and a spirit of adventure, you will enjoy the most rewarding of journeys.

-Heading back north through the Drake Passage
+Return north through the Drake Passage

 After an unforgettable week of exploration, we leave the White Continent in our wake with a lifetime's worth of memories and encounters with nature.
 Heading northward toward South America, our route again goes through the Drake Passage, bound for Ushuaia.
 Additional onboard lectures by regional experts wrap up our adventure and provide additional insight into the natural and astonishing world we're bidding adieu.